schmudde/blog/content/books/internet-for-the-people.md

 [^chester]: This is the completely predictable outcome of Clinton's policies.
 Tarnoff cites activist Jeffrey Chester warning of "a virtual electronic shopping mall" overtaking the public internet as far back as 1993.

 Tarnoff's book is succinct and clear-sighted.
-It's the rare book that offers a breezy read while also suggesting profound ideas.
+It's the rare book that offers a breezy read while also positing profound observations on contemporary digital life.